bmanders716/bmanders716.github.io/cookbook.md

 Treacle Posset.

-_Ingredients_--Ω pint of milk.
+_Ingredients_--Ì†∞int of milk.
-               º pint of treacle.
+               Ï†∞int of treacle.

 _Method._--Put the milk into a saucepan on the fire to boil.